 The interest on load repaid each year is allowed as a deduction u/s 80E.
 The deduction is allowed for a maximum of 8 years after which you cannot claim this deduction.

-80GG House Rent Paid
+80GG House Rent Paid to save tax on salary

 If you had paid the house rent this year and you don’t get an HRA allowance, the deduction allowed to you would be the least of: